savvastheo/Elastic-Collisions-Simulation/README.md

 # Elastic-Collisions-Simulation
-A program to simulate elastic collisions
+A program that simulates elastic collisions.
+Written in C using WinBGIm graphics library.